 A list of Read codes to define patients with each of these conditions has been finalised by the Primary Care Information Service (PRIMIS+) for the Department of Health.
-This list has been reviewed and some changes made for the 2017-18 season.
-The full list of PRIMIS codes is available from the SCIMP website here.
-This is the list used for reporting.
-System suppliers have been asked to integrate these codes into their searches and audits.
+No changes have been made this year.

-b.
-Variation throughout the Flu Season

-It is likely that searches will identify different patients as the flu season progresses.
-These differences may occur because:- c.
-Variation between searches.
-In recent years small discrepancies have been noted between the numbers identified by practice searches, national searches for reporting and national searches for payment.

-- For asthma and immunosuppressed patients, searches depend on medication prescribed within a set time period of the search date.
-Patients may therefore be removed or added to the results later in the vaccination period. - New diagnosis of one of the chronic disease areas will add patients to the results. - Patients newly registering or de-registering with the Practice will be added or removed.
+- b.
+Variation throughout the Flu Season It is likely that searches will identify different patients as the flu season progresses.
+These differences may occur because:- - For asthma and immunosuppressed patients, searches depend on medication prescribed within a set time period of the search date.
+Patients may therefore be removed from, or added to the results later in the vaccination period. - New diagnosis of one of the chronic diseases may add patients to the results. - Patients newly registering or de-registering with the Practice will be added or removed.